 If you try some of these ingestible natural Xanax alternatives and don’t get the relief you’re looking for, don’t get discouraged.

-There are still many other things you can do.
+There are still some other things you can do.

-Many people find that cutting back on caffeine, or eliminating it completely, is one of the anti-anxiety measures they can take.
+Many people find that cutting back on caffeine, or eliminating it completely, is one of the most effective anti-anxiety measures they can take.

 If you don’t want to quit caffeine completely, switch from coffee, soda, or energy drinks to tea.

-The presence of calming l-theanine in tea makes it a better choice than other caffeinated drinks.
+The presence of calming l-theanine in tea softens the effects of caffeine, making it a better choice than other caffeinated drinks.

 Get Physical Exercise

 Physical exercise helps anxiety in two major ways.

 Interestingly, research confirms that the exercise you do today provides a buffer against anxiety for years to come, even after you stop doing it.
 (83)